NeoDrew/NeoDrew/README.md

  🧑🏻‍🎓 In my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities, everyday!

- 💻 Currently looking into Neural Networks & their applications.
+ 💻 Currently looking into Spring Boot, Financial Tech & ML Modeling for Finance.

  🚀 Next Projects ideas...